warpr/jslich/README.md

 Usage
 -----

-(JALA isn't finished yet, so nothing useful is here yet).
+(JSlich isn't finished yet, so nothing useful is here yet).

 Run bin/gather to get a list of javascript URLs used by a page, and the associated javascript web labels page, if the page has one.